kailash-manasarovar/statement/docs/timeline/2024/february.md

     - [Another complaint in Spanish](../../content/documents/emails/feb-10-email-to-alicante-es.pdf).
     - [Proof of sending via email](../../content/documents/emails/receipt-of-feb-email.pdf) -> this includes an extra short email I wrote about my concerns that Mercedes Correas would lie about me and proof that was sent also.

-## The conservatory knows about the email
+## The conservatory knows about my correspondence to the Generalitat

 - When I go to the conservatory the following week, it is very clear that everyone knows what I have said in the email I sent to the Generalitat at the weekend, particularly with regards to Mercedes, who is crying and moaning at reception with Gloria about something.
 - It feels, again, set up and contrived.